apollographql/apollo-client/docs/source/recipes/recompose.md

 This way, our wrapped component is only rendered outside of the loading state.
 That means we only need to take care of 2 states: error or successful load.

 > Note: `loading` is only `true` during the first fetch for a particular query.
-But if you enable [options.notifyOnNetworkStatusChange](../basics/queries.html#graphql-config-options-notifyOnNetworkStatusChange) you can keep track of other loading status using the [data.networkStatus](../basics/queries.html#graphql-query-data-networkStatus) field.
+But if you enable [options.notifyOnNetworkStatusChange](/api/react-apollo/#optionsnotifyonnetworkstatuschange) you can keep track of other loading status using the [data.networkStatus](/api/react-apollo/#datanetworkstatus) field.
 You can use a similar pattern to the above.

-<h2 id="error-handling">Error handling</h2>
+## Error handling

 Similar to the loading state above, we might want to display a different component in the case of an error, or let the user `refetch()`.
 We will use `withProps()` to include the refetch method directly in the props.
 This way our universal error handler can always expect it to be there and is more decoupled.